armory/docs/content/en/docs/release-notes/rn-armory-halyard/armory-halyard-v1-9-0.md

 ### Halyard version

-There is a known issue where Armory extended Halyard 1.9.0 fails to install Armory 2.18.1.
+There is a known issue where Armory-extended Halyard 1.9.0 fails to install Armory 2.18.1.
 The Pod for Echo enters a crash loop.

 **Workaround**

-Use Armory extended Halyard  1.8.3 if you want to install Armory 2.18.1.
+Use Armory-extended Halyard  1.8.3 if you want to install Armory 2.18.1.

 ## Highlights

 Armory's extended Halyard 1.9.0 resolves an issue where secrets are stored decrypted at rest in the Pods of the Spinnaker services.

-##  Armory extended Halyard
+##  Armory-extended Halyard
 - fix(secrets): have services decrypt their own secrets
 - chore(build): bump OSS Halyard to 1.34.0
 - Changes to add enabled/disabled to webhooks validation